sullyj42/seigyo-esl-control/README.md

 1/13/2020: Began building basic apps to familiarize self with AS, working on learning about scrollable tab layout<br>
 1/14/2020: Finished scrollable tabs, now working on creating settings fragment for app<br>
 1/19/2020: Have working system for settings, working on WiFi connectivity<br>
 1/31/2020: Began setting up Seigyo's commands through Google Actions.
-Left up code related to original up for notoriety's sake.
+Left up code related to original up for notoriety's sake.<br>
 2/1/2020: Finished arrangement of Seigyo taking in commands to open specific apps.
 Working on integrating actual opening of apps.